Israeli jet shot down after bombing Iranian site in Syria

 The area was quiet by mid-afternoon.

-Conricus said missile remnants were found near the crash site: “We don’t know yet if it’s an SA-5 or SA-17, but it’s a Syrian anti-aircraft missile.”
+Conricus said missile remnants were found near the crash site.
+“We don’t know yet if it’s an SA-5 or SA-17, but it’s a Syrian anti-aircraft missile,” he said.

 Israel then launched a second bombing raid in Syria.

-The pro-Assad military alliance said Israel had attacked a drone base in central Syria but denied any of its drones had entered Israeli air space.
+The pro-Assad military alliance said Israel had attacked a drone base in central Syria but denied any of its drones had entered Israeli airspace.
 Iran rejected the Israeli version of events as “ridiculous”.

 David Ivry, a former Israeli Air Force chief, told Reuters he believed it was the first time an Israeli F-16 was brought down since Israel began using the jets in the 1980s.